5 Ways Your Partner Shows A Lack Of Empathy

 Reawakening Empathy

-Though the lack of empathy from a partner can feel overwhelming, but change is possible.
+Though a partner’s lack of empathy can feel overwhelming, change is possible.
 People who have struggled with empathy for years can learn to recognize and understand both their own emotions and those of others.

 This requires effort and intention, but emotional intelligence is a skill that grows over time.
 With consistent practice, a partner can improve their ability to connect and respond with empathy.